emscripten-core/emscripten/site/source/docs/api_reference/html5.h.rst

      for the count of connected gamepads, even though gamepad A is no longer present.
 To find the actual number of connected gamepads, listen for the gamepadconnected and gamepaddisconnected events.
-Consider the return value of this function as the largest value (-1) that can be passed to the function emscripten_get_gamepad_status().
+Consider the return value of function emscripten_get_num_gamepads() minus one to be the largest index value that can be passed to the function emscripten_get_gamepad_status().

-  :returns: :c:data:`EMSCRIPTEN_RESULT_SUCCESS`, or one of the other result values.
+  :returns: The number of gamepads connected to the browser tab.
   :rtype: int

 .. c:function:: EMSCRIPTEN_RESULT emscripten_get_gamepad_status(int index, EmscriptenGamepadEvent *gamepadState)

-  Returns a snapshot of the current gamepad state.
+  After having called emscripten_sample_gamepad_data(), this function returns a snapshot of the current gamepad state for the gamepad controller located at given index of the controllers array.

   :param int index: The index of the gamepad to check (in the `array of connected gamepads <https://developer.mozilla.org/en-US/docs/Web/API/Navigator.getGamepads>`_).
   :param EmscriptenGamepadEvent* gamepadState: The most recently received gamepad state.